sib-swiss/SchoolRNA2020/precourse.md

 ## RNA-seq course

-We will use the following tools and version :
+We will use the following tools and versions :
 - python=3.7.4
 - R=3.5.1
 - nextflow=20.01.0